2026 Manchester City Council election

-The 2026 Manchester City Council election will be held on Thursday 7 May 2026, alongside other local elections across the United Kingdom.
-One third of councillors (32) on Manchester City Council will be elected.
+The 2026 Manchester City Council election took place on Thursday 7 May 2026, alongside other local elections across the United Kingdom.
+One third of councillors (32) on Manchester City Council were up for election.

+The Green Party won 18 of the 32 seats being contested and also took the most votes.
+Labour retained control of the council, but with a significantly reduced majority.

 Background

 History

 In the previous election in 2024, Labour won 30 of the 33 seats up for election with 53% of the vote, the Green Party won 1 seat with 17% of the vote, the Liberal Democrats won 1 seat with 10% of the vote and the Workers Party won 1 seat with 5% of the vote.

-Candidates up for re-election in 2026 are those who were elected in 2022.
+Candidates up for re-election in 2026 were those who were elected in 2022.

 Changes since the last election

-In September 2024, a by-election was held in Baguley following the resignation of Phil Brickell due to his election as MP for Bolton West.
+In September 2024, a by-election was held in Baguley following the resignation of Labour Councillor Phil Brickell due to his election as MP for Bolton West.
 This election was won by Labour's Munaver Rasul.

+Muqaddasah Bano was suspended from the Labour Party in July 2025 following complaints from members.

-In September 2025, a by-election was held in Woodhouse Park following the resignation of Anastasia Wiest.
+In September 2025, a by-election was held in Woodhouse Park following the resignation of Green Councillor Anastasia Wiest.
 This election was won by Zoe Marlow of the Green Party.

+In April 2026, Independent Councillor Amna Abdullatif joined the Green Party, after previously resigning from the Labour Party in October 2023.